grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 So, as you see, only the last of the above points really helps in reducing complexity.
 This is where the idea of domain-specific languages falls in.
 If we carefully refactor our object composition into a set of domain-specific languages (one is often too little), one day we may find that we are adding new features by writing new sentences in these languages in a declarative way rather than adding new imperative code.
 Thus, if we have a good language and a firm understanding of its vocabulary and grammar, we can program on higher level of abstraction which is more expressive and less complex.

-This is very hard - it requires, among all:
+This is very hard - it requires, among others:

  1. A huge discipline across a develoment team.
  1. A sense of direction of how to structure the composition and where to lead the languages as they evolve.
  1. Merciless refactoring.